falkopingskommun/swiper-plugin/README.md

 </script>
 ```

-In the Origo project index.json set `isSwiperLayer = true` to any background layer
-you wish the swiper plugin have access to show in the second view.
+In the Origo project index.json set `isSwiperLayer = true` to any layer you wish the swiper plugin have access to show in the second view.

 ```json
 {